maliMirkec/personal-website/site/articles/how-to-animate-svg-signature.md

 Let’s start by creating an SVG signature.
 I am using Sketch to make SVG paths for letters.
 Here’s how it looks in Edit mode:

-> {cldnry sketch-signature_u7trkt.png "Screenshot of SVG signature paths in Sketch application." %}
+{% cldnry "sketch-signature_u7trkt" "Screenshot of SVG signature paths in Sketch application." %}

 It contains eight different paths for different paths of signature.
 For example, one path represents the letter “S”, one path represents the dot, and so on.